CSIR Net Physics Previous Year Question Papers

 Option b – Constant phase

-In Fresnel’s biprism experiment, virtual coherent sources are produced through which process? ( CSIR Net Physics Previous Year Question Papers MCQ )
+In Fresnel’s biprism experiment, virtual coherent sources are produced through which process? ( CSIR NET Physics Previous Year Question Papers mcq )

 a) Reflection